Annapurna Circuit Trek

 Overview

-Trip Grade: Demanding
+Trip Grade Demanding

-Best Season: March to May, September to December
+Best Season March to May, September to December

-Altitude: 5416m/17770ft
+Altitude 5416m/17770ft

-Activity: Trekking & Hiking
+Activity Trekking & Hiking

-Group Size: 2-15
+Group Size 2-15

 Join our special Annapurna Circuit Trek where we'll guide you all the way around the big Annapurna mountain range, and you'll even reach the highest point at Thorong La Pass, which is really high at 5,416 meters or 17,769 feet.
 We'll go on the Annapurna circuit trek, no matter how tough it is.
 We'll walk through the deepest Kali Gandaki gorge in the world, with Mount Annapurna I on one side, which is super tall at 8,091 meters or 26,545 feet, and Mount Dhaulagiri on the other side, which is also very high at 8,167 meters or 26,795 feet!.
 We enjoy amazing mountain views from Poon Hill on our Annapurna circuit trek, and the best times to go are in the spring and fall, and explore the diverse region.
 Additionally, the Annapurna Circuit Trek includes visits to Manang, Jomsom, and Muktinath regions, where we can experience the varied landscape and culture of Nepal.

-Itinerary
+Itinerary Overview

 Day 1 : Arrival